KVS56/QuoteRoller/index.md

           var myArray = [
           "This is a quote, apparently. -KVS",
           "I hate sand. - Anakin Skywalker",
-          "As the great Sun Tzu once said, the supreme art of war lies in defeating the enmy without facing him. -MudFlaps", "He travels the fastest who travels alone.- Rudyard Kipling", "I think therefore I am. - René Descartes", "Knowledge is power. -Francis Bacon",
+          "As the great Sun Tzu once said, the supreme art of war lies in defeating the enemy without facing him. -MudFlaps", "He travels the fastest who travels alone.- Rudyard Kipling", "I think therefore I am. - René Descartes", "Knowledge is power. -Francis Bacon",
           "Not all those who wander are lost. - J.R.R.
-Tolkien", "Not all those who wander are lost. - J.R.R.
-Tolkien", "Nothing is certain except for death and taxes. -Benjamin Franklin", "Nothing is certain except for death and taxes. -Benjamin Franklin", "What doesn't kill us makes us stronger. - Friedrich Nietzche", "United we stand, divided we fall. - Aesop", "Two roads diverged in a wood, and I, I took the one less travelled by, and that has made all the difference. -Robert Frost", "Violence is never the answer.
+Tolkien", "Nothing is certain except for death and taxes. -Benjamin Franklin", "What doesn't kill us makes us stronger. - Friedrich Nietzsche", "United we stand, divided we fall. - Aesop", "Two roads diverged in a wood, and I, I took the one less travelled by, and that has made all the difference. -Robert Frost", "Violence is never the answer.
 It is a question, and the answer is YES! - KVS",